Massachusetts Sports Betting

 You need to be 21 years of age or older to bet on sports in Massachusetts.
 In addition, in order to bet at a Massachusetts online sportsbook, you need to be located within state lines.

-The state officially legalized sports betting in August 2022 when Gov. Charlie Baker signed off on H5164, or, as it is styled, the Massachusetts Sports Wagering Act.
+The state officially legalized sports betting in August 2022 when Gov. Charlie Baker signed off on H5164, the Massachusetts Sports Wagering Act.
 Here are some of the main rules and regulations:

 What sports you can and can’t bet on in Massachusetts